Government of Republika Srpska: Organisation and activity

 State administration affairs are led by ministries and other republican organs of administration.
 Ministries and other republican organs of administration implement laws, other regulations and general acts of the National Assembly and the Government, as well as those of the President of the Republic; they decide in administrative matters, carry out the administrative supervision, and do other administrative affairs determined by law.

 Ministries and other republican organs of administration are independent in their execution of powers determined by the Constitution and law.
 Certain administrative powers can be given to companies and other organisations.

 The constituent nations and minorities will be proportionately represented in public institutions in Republika Srpska.
-The proportional representation is made to the accordance with the 1991 census.
+The proportional representation is made in accordance with the 1991 census.
 The said public institutions are ministries of Republika Srpska, municipal governments, regional and municipal courts in Republika Srpska.